Frequently Asked Questions

 - For tuition fee information please see: https://masterdatascience.ubc.ca/admissions/tuition-and-financial-aid.
 In addition to tuition fees there are application fees (https://www.grad.ubc.ca/prospective-students/application-admission/online-application-fee) and student fees all UBC students pay: https://www.grad.ubc.ca/prospective-students/tuition-fees-cost-living/graduate-student-fees

 What kind of scholarships, grants or financial assistance are available to students?

-- Both the UBC MDS Vancouver and Okanagan campuses offer the same merit-based entrance scholarships: $5,000 CAD awarded to a Canadian student and an international student.
+- The UBC MDS Vancouver and Okanagan campuses as well as the Computational Linguistic specialization offer the same merit-based entrance scholarships: $5,000 CAD awarded to a Canadian student and an international student.
 The admissions committee makes the selections based on the strength of students’ applications.
 No separate applications or documents are required.
 Learn more.

 - Vancouver Campus only scholarship:

 - The Mastercard Foundation (MCF) Scholars program - These scholarships target individuals from Sub-Saharan Africa who are academically talented but face economic disadvantages that prevent them from getting access to relevant and high-quality university education.
 After graduation, the MCF scholars use their experience and knowledge to contribute to economic growth and social development in their home countries.
 Learn more.

 How long will it take for my application to be processed?

 - Once the application deadline has passed, application processing will generally take between six and eight weeks.
 However, certain circumstances can cause that timeline to increase.